Los Angeles Shopping

 Couture loungewear designed and made in Los Angeles, along with fine bedding and bath products.
 8336 West 3rd St., 323.653.8336. bedheadpjs.com

-Trendsetting mall near West Hollywood is undergoing a multimillion-dollar
+Trendsetting mall near West Hollywood recently completed a multimillion-dollar

 Camarillo Premium Outlets